lepisma/lepisma.github.io/_posts/2014-07-29-flesh-and-metal.md

 > "It has yet to be proven that intelligence has any survival value."

 Intelligence wont take you long, understanding will.
-Until the people are right by heart, there is nothing wrong with cyborgs.
+As long as the people are right by heart, there is nothing wrong with cyborgs.